 Furthermore, it’s important to consult with an experienced immigration attorney specializing in asylum cases to navigate the asylum process effectively and understand the most up-to-date requirements and guidelines established by U.S. immigration authorities.

 To apply for asylum, one must fill out and file a USCIS Form I-589, Application for Asylum and Withholding of Removal.
 No fee is required to process the application.

 An immigration judge will then review the case to determine whether the claim for political asylum is valid.
 If the Judge determines that it is not, the applicant may be issued an order of deportation.
-Because the stakes are so high, it is critical to contact an experienced Philadelphia immigration lawyer to protect your rights during the application procedure.
-Individuals who fail to keep their scheduled appointment for an asylum interview are immediately referred to the EOIR for deportation.
+Because the stakes are so high, it is critical to contact an asylum lawyer to protect your rights during the application procedure.

 Philadelphia Immigration Lawyers at the Law Offices of MC Law Group, LLC Represent People Seeking Political Asylum

 We proudly represent non-citizens impacted by present or past persecution in their country and who seek a better life in the United States.
 To schedule a free consultation with one of our experienced Philadelphia immigration lawyers at MC Law Group, LLC call us today.
 We strive to provide our clients with the highest quality legal representation for a full range of immigration issues.

 Frequently Asked Questions